Elisa-tea/EEEM068/README.md

   gradio wandb accelerate torchmetrics \
   simsimd stringzilla tf-keras
 ```
+3. For the GradCAM2.ipynb (optionally for ConfusionMatr.ipynb) download the trained model https://drive.google.com/file/d/1fIcNd6_-NC39UQeRq2SRSY-Iqh-B_Fp2/view?usp=sharing and extract these files on the left bar of the notebook.
 ### Run the program
 #### 1. train.py
 Run `train.py` to train the model.\